Maha Shivratri Blessings from Pujya Swamiji

 I hope that – by God’s grace – this finds you and all your loved ones in the best of health and happiness at this holy and sacred time of Maha Shivratri.
-There are many important messages and meanings to take into our hearts and our lives on this divine occasion.
-Here are just a few:
+There are many important messages and meanings to take into our hearts on this divine occasion.
+I will share a few with you.

 Shiva as Divine Destroyer:

 In the trinity of the divine manifestion – Brahma, Vishnu and Shiva – Lord Shiva is the one who destroys or dissolves that which is old and impure, in order to make room for a new creation of that which is pure and divine.
 Lord Shiva annihilates our egos, our attachments and our ignorance.
 Many fear Lord Shiva’s destructive capacity, and yet it is destruction for the purpose of regeneration.
 Without death, life cannot begin anew.
 Without the annihilation of old habits, attachments and ego, we cannot progress toward the goal of God realization.

 It is the leaves that have dried in the summer and fallen in the autumn that provide the rich soil for Spring’s blossoms.
 In order for there to be life, there has to be death.
 It is a cycle – creation, sustenance, dissolution.
 The nature of the universe changes on a minute to minute and moment to moment basis.
 The sky tonight may look identical to the sky of last night; however, any astronomer can point out innumerable differences.
 The more we are able to align our own nature with the nature of the universe the more our lives will be peaceful, rich, fulfilling, content and divinely joyful.
 The more rigid and unyielding we are, the more we hold on to our ideas of yesterday, our grudges of last week, our pain from last year, the more we will suffer and face obstacles.